barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

 <span class="gp">$</span><span class="w"> </span>wg genkey | <span class="nb">tee </span>privatekey | wg pubkey <span class="o">&gt;</span> publickey</code></pre></div></div>
       For example, if you have just a single peer, you should have two public and private keys pairs: one pair for your peer, and another pair for your server.
 Please ensure you keep these files in a safe and secure place, such as an <a href="https://support.apple.com/guide/disk-utility/create-a-disk-image-dskutl11888/mac">encrypted container</a>.
 If someone nasty gets them, they have complete remote access to your server!
   </li>
   <li>Create your Wireguard server configuration file.
-First, decide a location and filename (I chose <code>/usr/local/etc/wireguard/coordinates.conf</code>), then write your configuration using the following template as your guide:
+First, decide a location and filename (I chose <code>/usr/local/etc/wireguard/coordinates.conf</code>).
+If you choose somewhere else, take care to <a href="https://stackoverflow.com/a/74674749">ensure your location’s not within the <code>/Users</code> directory</a>, otherwise the Wireguard daemon won’t be able to start the server on system boot and will require that user’s login to launch.
+Once you’ve got your location chosen, write your configuration using the following template as your guide:
     <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="o">[</span>Interface<span class="o">]</span>
 <span class="c1"># Substitute with the subnets you chose for Wireguard earlier.</span>
 <span class="nv">Address</span> <span class="o">=</span> 10.0.10.1/24, fd77:77:77:77::1/112